soccertrack/funfacts/README.md

 This is good to know but it really doesn't matter to me.
 I think it depends on your codebase.
 Just be consistent with it.

 ### 39. SharedArrayBuffer
-When passing data between web workers and main, data has to be serialized, deserialized and copy.
-This is inefficient especially for ML related work.
-SharedArrayBuffer is introduced and now you can share buffer across different contexts.
+In the context of data transfer between web workers and the main thread, there's typically a need to serialize, deserialize, and make copies of the data, which can be highly inefficient, especially in scenarios related to machine learning.
+However, the introduction of SharedArrayBuffer has addressed this inefficiency by enabling the sharing of a buffer across different execution contexts.

 ```javascript
 const buffer = new SharedArrayBuffer(16);